blue-span/bluespan.gg/source/giveaway.rst

 How to participate?
 -------------------

+.. note:: The giveaway link changes every two weeks.
+If you signed up for a *previous* giveaway, you must sign up again with the new link to participate in the *current* giveaway.

 For the **Nov 10** giveaway, enter your YouTube username [#youtube-username]_
 in: https://s.surveyplanet.com/Co5nbS7D , exactly as it appears on YouTube, with no additional text.
 Submitting your name multiple times will not increase your